JanusQ/QPulseLib/README.md

-ICCAD QPulseLib pulse generation for more information, please see the paper: https://ieeexplore.ieee.org/document/10323711
+ICCAD QPulseLib pulse generation

+For more information, please see the paper: https://ieeexplore.ieee.org/document/10323711